- What is the Writing Center at OSU?

 The Writing Center provides many free services to the OSU community, including: one-on-one writing consultations, online support through Live Chat and Drop-Off sessions, weekly writing groups, as well as writing retreats and workshops offered throughout each semester.
-We have three physical locations across campus—Smith Lab, Thompson Libraries, and the Veterans' Writing Lounge.
+We have three physical locations across campus—Smith Lab, the Satellite Center in Thompson Library, and the Veterans' Writing Lounge.
 The Writing Center is housed within the Center for the Study and Teaching of Writing (CSTW).
 Find more info on the CSTW here.

 We are a free service open to all writers in the OSU community, including but not limited to: students, staff, faculty, visiting scholars, and post-doctoral scholars at OSU.